Who Are the Writers of Write By the Rails?

 Your Write by the Rails Board

 Katherine Mercurio Gotthardt, M.Ed., writing concentration, hails from Northern Virginia.
 She considers herself a writer by nature and by trade, having begun writing for fun as soon as her mother helped teach her to read.

-While Katherine's first love is poetry, she also holds an interest in writing articles, columns and short fiction.
-She is a full-time marketing writer for a government contracting company and is published in dozens of journals and anthologies, she has authored Poems from the Battlefield, Furbily-Furld Takes on the World, Approaching Felonias Park, Weaker Than Water, Bury Me Under a Lilac, Late April and A Crane Named Steve.
-Her eighth book, Get Happy, Dammit, was released by Local Gems Press in June 2020.
+While Katherine is well-known for her poetry, she also has established a solid reputation for writing articles, columns and short fiction.
+She is a full-time marketing writer for a government contracting company and is published in dozens of journals and anthologies.
+She has authored nine books: Poems from the Battlefield, Furbily-Furld Takes on the World, Approaching Felonias Park, Weaker Than Water, Bury Me Under a Lilac, Late April, A Crane Named Steve, and Get Happy, Dammit.
+D.C.
+Ekphrastic: Crisis of Faith was released in December 2020.

 In her "other" life, Katherine is a marketing writer for an IT company and CEO of ATW- All Things Writing.
-She works with local publications such as Brides & Weddings magazine, Potomac Local News and Manassas Patch and is Director of Content Marketing for Prince William Living.
-Previously, she wrote for Bristow Beat, News & Messenger, PW Business and the Quantico Sentry.
+She works with local publications such as Brides & Weddings magazine and is Director of Content Marketing for Prince William Living.
+Previously, she wrote for Bristow Beat, News & Messenger, PW Business, Potomac Local News and the Quantico Sentry.

 Katherine aims to use her professional background to elevate the practice of writing and give writers a space where they will be recognized as laborers honoring a timeless craft.
 "Writing is hard work," she says.
 "I want that work to be valued."